nfour/serverless-build-plugin/docs/Install & Config.md

 Serverless build plugin can be configured by either or both of the following methods:

 - Creating a `serverless.build.yml` file.
-- Setting a `custom.build` section in your project's `serverless.yml` file.
+- Setting a `custom.build` section in your project's `serverless.yml`.

 > If no configuration is found, defaults settings are used.

-Serverless projects can be build using one of the following methods:
+Serverless projects can be built using one of the following methods:

 - [`bundle`](#bundle)
-  - Bundle your functions, keeping their directory structure based on globbing and module dependency resolution.
+  - Bundle your functions - keeps their directory structure.
+Based on globbing and module dependency resolution.
 - [`file`](#file)
-  - Use a `webpack.config.js` file, or any file which builds your functions, allowing flexibility.
+  - Understands a `webpack.config.js`
+  - Any file can be specified, as long as the default export is a function wich returns `Promise<string|Buffer|stream>`

 See [test/1.0](../test/1.0) for an example project.